Newcastle Information | Conference Venues Newcastle | Conference Centres | Conferences Newcastle

 Click here for Conference Centres in Newcastle

 The upper part of the Drakensberg mountain range curls along the west side of the town.
-A large proportion of the population live in the Townships of Madadeni and Osizweni which lie to the East.
-The N11 is the principal road running through it.
+A large proportion of the population live in the Townships of Osizweni and Madadeni which are to the East.

 Newcastle is the seat of the local municipality by the same name as well as being the seat to the Amajuba District Municipality.

-This town serves surrounding maize, livestock and dairy farmers as well as workers connected to Karbochem, Archelor Mittal Steel South Africa (previously ISPAT/ISCOR), the textile and service industry.
-There is also considerable coal mining in the area.
+This town serves surrounding dairy, maize and livestock farmers as well as workers connected to Karbochem, Archelor Mittal Steel and the service and textile industry.
+There is also significant coal mining in the area.

 History of Newcastle